 Step 2: Configure your incremental URL

-Historical data is great, but it is static and unchanging.
-You want to be able to click one button and have Power BI pull in the latest data directly from your sources, don’t you?
-This quick trick that I’ll show you will help make sure that’s a reality.
+Historical data is great, but it’s static and unchanging.
+You want to be able to click one button and have Power BI pull in the latest data directly from your sources.
+This quick trick can help you do just that.

-The “start_date” parameter should stay fixed, but make sure that it aligns with the last day of data in your historical export.
+In ‘Query Manager’, go to the ‘select dates’ section.
+Select your desired start date, then write ‘today’ as the end date—overwriting the date in YYYY-MM-DD format—then run the query once.
+The start date parameter should stay fixed, but make sure that it aligns with the last day of data in your historical export.

 Step 3: Import your historical data into Power BI